 MI Agriculture Environmental Assurance Program

 What: MAEAP is a program that helps farms of all sizes and all commodities voluntarily prevent or minimize agricultural pollution risks.
 They help ensure that MI farmers are engaging in cost-effective pollution prevention practices while compying with state and federal environmental regulations.

 How Many of our Farmers are Certified: 6

 What is this benefits program you ask?
 It's a national incentive program that allows participating small businesses to give discounts to customers that run their errands by bike.
-At the market if you purchase a $5 bike benefits sticker, we will give you $2 in market bucks each time you bike to the market.
+At the market if you purchase a $5 bike benefits sticker, we will give you a $2 tocken each time you bike to the market.
 Talk about a good deal- you save on gas, groceries, and you get a prime parking space.
 Other local businesses around Kalamazoo also have their own discounts.
 Check out their website or visit the Market Office to learn more.

 Someday we hope to be a zero waste market, meaning we wouldn't send any waste to the landfill and would instead reuse, recycle, and rot (compost).
 We're taking small actions every day to get us there, which include donating excess produce to Loaves and Fishes, sending compost home with a Vendor for chicken feed, and we are currently working to get all of our vendors using reusable or compostable food and drink containers.